cadizsd/reading_test/README.md

 All other settings can be kept as default.

 Update the Static Webpage
-In your index.html, ensure that the JavaScript variable server points to your Flask API running on the EC2 instance.
-This variable should be set as follows:
+The JavaScript in index.html uses the variable server to know where to get the API.
+This variable should be declared as follows:

 javascript
 Copy code
 const server = 'http://YOUR-EC2-INSTANCE-IP:8080';
-After updating the IP address, upload the modified index.html file to your S3 bucket:
+After you add the IP address, upload the modified index.html file to your S3 bucket:

 bash
 Copy code